The Three-Protocol Stack for Agent Intelligence

 Portfolio Total: $1.04M realistic (2026) → $3.45M projected (2034)

 14 domains across the AI agent infrastructure stack.
 Top 5 domains represent 62% of portfolio value.
-The agent ecosystem cluster (FleetPrompt + Delegatic + SpecPrompt + Agentelic + AgenTroMatic + OpenSentience) carries $460K individual value — with synergy multiplier estimated at 1.8–2.5x as an integrated platform ($830K–$1.15M).
-The three-protocol stack adds a structural premium: these domains are not isolated brands but named layers in a published protocol architecture with 6 active codebases and 76K+ LOC.
+The agent ecosystem cluster (FleetPrompt + Delegatic + SpecPrompt + Agentelic + AgenTroMatic + OpenSentience) carries $505K individual value — with synergy multiplier estimated at 1.8–2.5x as an integrated platform ($910K–$1.26M).
+The three-protocol stack adds a structural premium: these domains are not isolated brands but named layers in a published protocol architecture — 7 shipping products, ten live Fly.io deployments, a 1,463-test ecosystem suite, and a dark-factory loop that closes end-to-end in a single process (cross-machine replay pending).

 Valuation Context: Shipped Code, Pre-Revenue